Julou Dogs' Merry Christmas

 Mama Judy said, "I'm putting this one up higher on the tree, Ginger, so you won't get in trouble with it again."

 Ginger looked way up to where her favorite ornament was hanging high up on the tree.
 Mama Judy turned the ornament on and it began to play a Christmas tune and the lights flashed just like before.
 Ginger laid down again, but not too close to the tree.
-She looked at Mama Judy as if to say, "Don't worry, Mom, I will not ever try to touch the tree again!"
-And she didn't!
+She looked at Mama Judy as if to say, "Don't worry, Mom, I will not ever touch the tree again!"

 More by this Author